-The air control system of the CBX69 uses air drawn from the tractor air system to pressurize the suspension's air springs.
+The air control system of the CBXA 40 suspension uses air drawn from the tractor air system to pressurize the suspension's air springs.
 The suspension, working with the air control system, provides optimum suspension performance only when all air control system components are installed and operating properly.

-IMPORTANT: Make certain that all air lines and valves are free from obstruction through the full operational range of the suspension.
-IMPORTANT: A pressure protection valve (PPV) MUST be attached to the air reservoir in order to maintain proper air pressure (Figure 5) .
-IMPORTANT: The air pressure protection valve (PPV) maintains safe brake pressure.
-Approximately 85 psig (5.9 bars) opens the valve, and 65 psig (4.5 bars) closes the valve.
+IMPORTANT: Make certain that all air lines and valves

+are free from obstruction through the full operational range of the suspension.

+IMPORTANT: A pressure protection valve (PPV) must

+be attached to the air reservoir in order to maintain proper air pressure in the air reservoir (Figure 5).

+IMPORTANT: The pressure protection valve (PPV)

+maintains safe brake pressure.
+Approximately 85 psig (5.9 bars) opens the valve, and 65 psig

+(4.5 bars) closes the valve.

-NOTE: When installing pressure protection valve, use a drop of oil or loctite to lubricate threaded connections.
-DO NOT use a pipe compound or teflon tape because they could clog the valve.
+NOTE: When installing the pressure protection valve, use a drop of oil or Loctite® to lubricate threaded connections.
+DO NOT use a pipe compound or teflon tape because they may clog the valve.

-A height control valve (HCV) is used to regulate the air pressure required for varying load capacities (Figure 5).
+A height control valve (HCV) is used to regulate the air spring pressure required for varying load capacities (Figure 5).